 What does research say?

-- One study claimed that attributes such as introversion, repression, anxiety, maladjustment, introspectiveness and suggestibility have no linear correlation to individuals who dream5.
+- One study claimed that attributes such as introversion, repression, anxiety, maladjustment, introspectiveness and suggestibility have no linear correlation to dreamers5.

-Consequently, to be able to assess the personality traits to the fullest, it is necessary to look at each dreamer’s life comprehensively, not just their current emotional state.
+Consequently, to fully assess the personality traits, it is necessary to look at each dreamer’s life comprehensively, not just their current emotional state.

 Main author: GeneralNguyen